 The Tesla coil's primary and secondary coils are both inductors in electrical terms.
 When the current flowing through an inductor changes, it will create an opposing or reverse voltage.

 2) Spark Gaps:

 A sparking plug in a car is a simple spark gap, its break down voltage depending on the electrode gap.
 Once a spark gap conducts it has the ability to carry on so long as a reasonable current is flowing (hot ionized air in the gap).

-In a Tesla coil the 'soaking up' stage lasts for a few milliseconds, but the 'squeezing out' can be a thousand times quicker, lasting for a few micro or millionth's of a second.
+In a Tesla coil the so called soaking-up stage lasts for a few milliseconds, but the squeezing-out can be a thousand times quicker, lasting for a few micro or millionths of a second.

 A good analogy is the garden swing.
 If it is left to swing on its own it does so at its resonant frequency, only slowing down due to friction and gravity.

 If you stand behind the swing and push it just as it swings away from you each time, it will get higher with each subsequent push.
 This is because you are adding power at, and only at, the correct time-point in the swings cycle.

 You are therefore adding momentum at the same time interval as the swings resonant frequency, this means the push you gave it, is in resonance with the swing.

 Resonance does not increase the overall amount of energy, it only facilitates its transfer.